Russia–Turkey relations: 1990–present

 In May 2009, Turkish Prime Minister Recep Tayyip Erdoğan flew to Sochi, Russia for a working visit with Russian Prime Minister Vladimir Putin at which he stated, “Turkey and Russia have responsibilities in the region.
 We have to take steps for the peace and well-being of the region.
 This includes the Nagorno-Karabakh problem, the Middle East dispute, the Cyprus problem.”
 Putin responded that, “Russia and Turkey seek for such problems to be resolved and will facilitate this in every way,” but, “As for difficult problems from the past – and the Karabakh problem is among such issues – a compromise should be found by the participants in the conflict.
 Other states which help reach a compromise in this aspect can play a role of mediators and guarantors to implement the signed agreements.”
-Whilst on the subject of energy security Erdoğan stated that, “The agreement on gas supplies through the so-called Western route signed in 1986 is expiring in 2012.
-We have agreed today to immediately start work to prolong this agreement.”
+Whilst on the subject of energy security Erdoğan stated that, "The agreement on gas supplies through the so-called Western route signed in 1986 is expiring in 2012.
+We have agreed today to immediately start work to prolong this agreement."

 In May 2010, the visit by the Russian President Medvedev to Turkey saw the signing of numerous deals such as the lifting of visa requirements.
-A multibillion-dollar deal was signed for the construction of a nuclear power plant in Akkuyu, Mersin.
+A multibillion-dollar deal was signed for the construction of the Akkuyu Nuclear Power Plant.

 According to a November 2018 INR poll, 51% of Turks view Russia favorably and 43% view it unfavorably.
 In 2022, the independent Levada Center found that 68% of Russians have a positive attitude towards Turkey, compared to 20% who have a negative view.